wallarm/product-documentation/docs/2.16/updating-migrating/what-is-new.md

 # What is new in WAF node 2.16

-Below you will find the list of updates in the WAF node 2.16.
-To stay up‑to‑date about all Wallarm components, you can use our [news portal](https://changelog.wallarm.com/).

 ## Changes in supported installation platforms

 * Dropped support for the operating system CentOS 6.x